sled dog equipment

 When jogging on a bicycle, it is best to aim for the dog to move forward mostly at a trot.
 Of course, galloping spurts can also be taken, and many dogs enjoy them, but galloping is more taxing on the dog's body and joints than trotting.
 The trot loads the dog's body and muscles more evenly, so it's good to focus on that.

-In dog cycling, which is also known as a competitive sport, the goal is to achieve the fastest possible time, so the sled dogs usually advance at a gallop and the cyclist's purpose is to slow the dog down as little as possible - but even the training of sled dogs mostly involves trotting and moving freely.
+In bikejoring, which is also known as a competitive sport, the goal is to achieve the fastest possible time, so the sled dogs usually advance at a gallop and the cyclist's purpose is to slow the dog down as little as possible - but even the training of sled dogs mostly involves trotting and moving freely.

-equipment for dog cycling traildog
+equipment for bikejoring traildog

 Where can you bike with your dog?